-Taper now vs then There has been numerous comparisons between Golds reaction now to the June 16 FOMC, versus the taper tantrum in 2013 (when it fell \$300+ in less than a month).
-Its then a useful exercise to outline the main differences & similarities then vs now, as it relates to the macro & political backdrop, positioning, technicals & fundamentals.
-Gold doesn't like the 'fear' of hikes and tapering; its this persistent threat from the Fed that keeps it on the defense.
-But is another similar washout likely (golds already down \$150 from pre FOMC peak) as we contend with stronger US economic data and a newly hawkish Powell into 2H, in the same way 2013 was defined as the year the Fed threatened to taper in January and only started in December 2013.
-Full Report: MKS Macro Report: taper then vs now Similarities: then (2013) vs now (June FOMC onwards) Hawkish and unexpected Fed pivot - Future of bond purchases under the microscope at Jan 29 2013 FOMC as costs/benefits debated with wanting to end QE "before yearend; talks about normalizing the BS occurs all year with Bernanke congressional appearance in May 2013 kickstarting the bond /EM tantrum that occurred all summer. - 2021 Fed brings forward the dot plot/rate hike expectations and with it sooner-than-expected tapering fears which derail the inflation trade somewhat Lofty Gold prices:
+Taper now vs then

+There has been numerous comparisons between Gold's reaction now to the June 16 FOMC, versus the taper tantrum in 2013 (when it fell \$300+ in less than a month).
+It's then a useful exercise to outline the main differences & similarities then vs now, as it relates to the macro & political backdrop, positioning, technicals & fundamentals.
+Gold doesn't like the 'fear' of hikes and tapering; it's this persistent threat from the Fed that keeps it on the defense.
+But is another similar washout likely (Gold is already down \$150 from pre FOMC peak) as we contend with stronger US economic data and a newly hawkish Powell into 2H?
+In a similar way, 2013 was defined as the year the Fed threatened to taper in January and only started in December 2013....